SEX IN ANCIENT MESOPOTAMIA

 Enki Digs His Phallus into the Dykes and Reedbeds

-The myth of Enki and Ninhursanga continues:“All alone the wise one, toward Nintud, the country's mother, Enki, the wise one, toward Nintud, the country's mother, was digging his phallus into the dykes, plunging his phallus into the reedbeds.
+Part of the myth of Enki and Ninhursanga goes: “All alone the wise one, toward Nintud, the country's mother, Enki, the wise one, toward Nintud, the country's mother, was digging his phallus into the dykes, plunging his phallus into the reedbeds.
 The august one pulled his phallus aside and cried out: "No man take me in the marsh."
 [Source: J.A.
 Black, G. Cunningham, E. Robson, and G. Zlyomi 1998, 1999, 2000, Electronic Text Corpus of Sumerian Literature, Oxford University, piney.com]

 “Enki cried out: "By the life's breath of heaven I adjure you.
 Lie down for me in the marsh, lie down for me in the marsh, that would be joyous."
 Enki distributed his semen destined for Damgalnuna.
 He poured semen into Ninhursaja's womb and she conceived the semen in the womb, the semen of Enki.